 Kushner, taking new White House role, faces rare scrutiny

-In this March 17, 2017, file photo, Ivanka Trump, the daughter of President Donald Trump, and her husband Jared Kushner, senior adviser to President Donald Trump, attend a news conference with the president and German Chancellor Angela Merkel in the East Room of the White House in Washington.
-Kushner has been a power player able to avoid much of the harsh scrutiny that comes with working in the White House, but he's found that even the president's son-in-law takes his turn in the spotlight.
+Jared Kushner has been a power player able to avoid much of the harsh scrutiny that comes with working in the White House.
+But this week he's found that even the president's son-in-law takes his turn in the spotlight.

 |Title